 As a professional social media platform, LinkedIn is, of course, best to connect with other businesses.
 So, B2B companies can consider creating a LinkedIn presence to share information that is relevant to the businesses you may work with.
 LinkedIn (in addition to Facebook) is also a great place to share thought leadership content.
 And since LinkedIn is a site geared towards professionals, these users tend to have higher incomes compared to other social media users, meaning they are more likely to be able to make big ticket purchases.

 TikTok is the newest and coolest kid on the block.
-TikTok provides video content in a small package; videos are limited to 60 seconds.
+This young but powerful platform provides video content in a small package; videos are limited to 60 seconds.
 The demographic here is going to be fairly young and likely won’t have a ton of disposable income which means that, say, a real estate business is unlikely to find a lot of success here.
-However, a beauty or fashion company or small business might find these quick videos can really highlight their brand.
+However, a beauty or fashion company or small business might find that these quick videos can really highlight their brand.
 After all, when a product blows up on TikTok, it often sells out FAST.
 Another thing to consider is partnering with social media influencers on TikTok, who can help you jumpstart brand awareness almost overnight.

 Maintaining Your Social Media Presence